vr1s/Viva/README.md

 # Viva

-Viva is a modern, free, open source continuation of the old iOS 14 tweak "Viva Pro"
+Viva is a modern, free, open source continuation of the old iOS 14 tweak "HomePlus Pro"

 ### Get this tweak